alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 Engagement metrics do not, by themselves, indicate content quality or success.

 Users may spend longer on a page because they are carefully reading and completing a task, or because they are struggling to find the information they need.
-Similarly, repeated views may reflect either clarity and usefulness or uncertainty and revision.
+Similarly, repeated views of a page may reflect either users finding the content useful or experiencing uncertainty.

 When interpreted alongside user volumes and journey data, engagement analysis can help: